janymuong/alx-system_engineering-devops/0x0B-ssh/ssh_guide/README.md

 ubuntu@magic-server:~$
 ```

-In the example above, we can see that `ssh` tries to authenticate using school and does not try to authenticate using a password.
+In the example above, we can see that `SSH` tries to authenticate using school and does not try to authenticate using a password.
 You can replace 98.98.98.98 by the IP of your server for testing purposes.

 > Well, you have to remember you generated a SSH key-pair in the project: `Bash - Loops, conditions and parsing`.
 This was a key-pair you generated in `task 0` of that project and you saved it to your intranet profile.
 It was used to setup your current SSH - Project to enable remote connection to your server.